SanmariV/sql-project/README.md

 SM_Vivier_SQL_submission.txt

 ### Credits
-This project would not have been possible without the help and guidance received from Udacity's course: AI Programming with Python.
-Also, there are a few blogs/ articles/ websites of individuals referenced in the .html file that helped me immeasurably to complete this project.
+This project would not have been possible without the help and guidance received from Udacity's course: Programming for Data Science with R.

 ### Copyright
 The parts of this project where reference is made to third-party blogs and/or websites: these individuals own the copyright of the segments of code that have been referenced.
 This project is the copyright of Udacity.